H.R. 2156: RECLAIM Act of 2019

-The RECLAIM Act (Revitalizing the Economy of Coal Communities by Leveraging Local Activities and Investing More Act) was simultaneously introduced in the U.S. Senate and U.S. House of Representatives on March 27, 2017 by Senator Mitch McConnell (R-KY) and Representative Hal Rogers (R-KY-5).The bill authorizes the use of funds generated by Surface Mining Control and Reclamation Act of 1977 (SMCRA) to be invested in communities adversely affected by the cessation of mining operations in the area.
+The RECLAIM Act (Revitalizing the Economy of Coal Communities by Leveraging Local Activities and Investing More Act) was simultaneously introduced in the U.S. Senate and U.S. House of Representatives on March 27, 2017 by Senator Mitch McConnell (R-KY) and Representative Hal Rogers (R-KY-5).The Act is now back in the 2019 Congress.
+This year’s version includes Hal Rogers and John Yarmuth as co-sponsors.
+The bill authorizes the use of funds generated by Surface Mining Control and Reclamation Act of 1977 (SMCRA) to be invested in communities adversely affected by the cessation of mining operations in the area.

 The RECLAIM Act’s stated goal is to help communities across the United States, but much of the targeted area of support lies in the Appalachian Mountains region (such as the U.S. states of Kentucky, Virginia, and Tennessee).
 The RECLAIM Act was preceded by and amends the SMCRA, which was enacted in 1977 to decrease the amount of coal dust in downstream water resources and other mining operations that are harmful to wildlife.
 Shortly after SMCRA was established, the United States Department of Interior created the Office of Surface Mining Reclamation and Enforcement (OSMRE) agency to enforce the law.
 OSMRE’s purview includes protecting wildlife, restoring abandoned mines, and making sure the regulations for surface coal mining are complied with.
 In addition, the agency has been charged with the administration of Abandoned Mine Land (AML) Reclamation Fund.
 Under the RECLAIM Act, AML funds will be disbursed over the next five years, giving up to $1 billion to help clean up and restore abandoned mines.